trigg/Discover/install_pip.md

 ## Other notes

-You only have access to stable releases via PIP, if you require latest versions for new features or bug testing see [our Github project](https://github.com/trigg/Discover)
+There is only access to stable releases via PIP, if you require latest versions for new features or bug testing see [our Github project](https://github.com/trigg/Discover)

 This method does not come with Discord at all and that will need to be installed separately.